Planning and architecture

 Agencies

-Scottish agencies, such as Scottish Water, Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH), Transport Scotland and Historic Environment Scotland, have a duty to engage in the development plan process at different stages (such as the writing of both the main issues report and proposed plan and the preparation of the action programme).
-The Key Agencies Group encourages agencies and authorities to work together on the preparation of development plans, providing specialist knowledge and expertise.
+Scottish agencies, such as Scottish Water, Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH), Transport Scotland and Historic Environment Scotland, have a duty to engage in the development plan process at different stages and can be statutory consultees on certain types of planning application.
+The Key Agencies Group encourages agencies and authorities to work together on the preparation of development plans, providing specialist knowledge and expertise along with the sharing of good practice.

 Back to top